Admissions:+34 918257503

 Career opportunities for graduates of the Master's Degree in Geopolitics

-• International analyst/consultant.
+• International Policy Analyst

-• Researcher at think tanks and/or universities.
+• Lecturer/Researcher in think tanks and/or universities

 Admissions